gruntwork-io/terragrunt/README.md

 ##### Unapplied dependency and default outputs

-Terragrunt will return an error indicating the dependency hasn't been applied yet if the config referenced in a `dependency` block has not been applied yet.
+Terragrunt will return an error indicating the dependency hasn't been applied yet if the terraform module managed by the terragrunt config referenced in a `dependency` block has not been applied yet.
 This is because you cannot actually fetch outputs out of an unapplied Terraform module, even if there are no resources being created in the module.

-This is most prominent when running commands that do not modify state (e.g `plan-all` and `validate-all`) on a completely new setup where no infrastructure has been deployed.
+This is most problematic when running commands that do not modify state (e.g `plan-all` and `validate-all`) on a completely new setup where no infrastructure has been deployed.
 You won't be able to `plan` or `validate` a module if you can't determine the `inputs`.
 If the module depends on the outputs of another module that hasn't been applied yet, you won't be able to compute the `inputs` unless the dependencies are all applied.
+However, in real life usage, you would want to run `validate-all` or `plan-all` on a completely new set of infrastructure.

 To address this, you can provide default outputs to use when a module hasn't been applied yet.
 This is configured using the `default_outputs` attribute on the `dependency` block and it corresponds to a map that will be injected in place of